wjoe2046/legacy_website/README.md

 The script to push to staging and production can be found at ./overview/scripts/build.sh

 There are further instructions and commands commented at the top of build.sh.
+You will need certain AWS credentials in order to use these build commands successfully.

 Any files in the ./overview/articles/pages directory will render at this path: https://staging.covid-watch.org/articles/index.html